ramirocrc/odys/docs/user_guide/energy_system.md

 1. Validates the full system configuration (asset names match scenario profiles, probabilities sum to 1, etc.)
 2. Builds a mixed-integer linear program (MILP) using linopy
-3. Solves it with the HiGHS solver
+3. Solves it with the HiGHS solver (or the solver you configure)
-4. Wraps the solution in an `OptimizationResults` object
+4. Wraps the solution in an `OptimalDisptachResults` object

 You don't need to interact with any of these internals -- but if you're curious, the [API Reference](../api/energy_system.md) has the full details.